jtitensky/the-ultimate-final-project/README.md

-5-26 J: fixed graph input problem and did more matrix functions 5-28 J: made small numbers not break evaluate when their in scientific notation 5-29 J: did statistics functions, for 1 and 2 variables
+5-26 J: fixed graph input problem and did more matrix functions 5-28 J: made small numbers not break evaluate when their in scientific notation 5-29 J: did statistics functions, for 1 and 2 variables 6-01 J: changed the basic screen to expand textbox and not limit # of characters

 Project Plan